aparry6/belly-button-challenge/README.md

 Bar Chart: The bar chart represents the top 10 operational taxonomic units (OTUs) and their corresponding sample values.
 Bubble Chart: The bubble chart displays the distribution of OTUs based on their IDs and sample values.
 Gauge Chart: The gauge chart visualizes the belly button washing frequency, represented as the number of scrubs per week.

+Support:
+I received support from chatGPT to help me debug and create code.